briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 temperatures and heavier fish.
 We can think about testing this by asking how often we would see as extreme a mean if the true mean was zero.
 This would require us to specify the distribution, and would be called a parametric Monte Carlo test.
-However, another way to ask this question would be to ask how often we would observe a mean less than or equal to zero if we resampled from our data over and over again.
+However, another way to ask this question would be how often we would observe a mean less than or equal to zero if we resampled from our data over and over again.
 This would be a resampling/bootstrap test.